kaushik-hemant/sensorsApp/readme.md

 - HttpsAPIRequest: true/false for ssl based api host
 - ApiHostPort: 80/443 based on api port
 - VehicleAggregatorTypeId: Master table Id to be checked for getting the vehicle type aggregator
+- angularFilesPath: angular sensor data files directory
+- AngularAppServerPort: port on which angular process is running on
+- AngularCreateInterval: create interval in milliseconds for angular data job
+- AngularSendingInterval: sending interval in milliseconds for angular data job
+- AngularDataSendingApiEndpoint: api endpoint to add angular sensor data to chango database
+- AngularPythonScriptDir: angular data retrieval python script